Ontario pharmacists now treating 13 common ailments

-On January 1, 2023, Ontario started allowing pharmacists to prescribe medication for 13 specific minor ailments.1 This is a big step forward in allowing access to care for Ontario residents.
+The province of Ontario has given pharmacists the authority to prescribe medication for 13 specific minor ailments or illnesses, as of January 1, 2023.
+This is a big step forward in allowing access to care for Ontario residents.
 It could provide more convenience for your members and more productivity for your organization.

 What is a minor ailment?

-Ontario pharmacists are now able to prescribe for these 13 minor ailments:2
+Ontario pharmacists are now prescribing for minor ailments that include:

 - Hay fever (allergic rhinitis)